-This program is accredited by the Joint Review Committee on Education in Radiologic Technology, 20 N. Wacker Dr., Suite 2850, Chicago, IL 60606-3182; Phone 312-704-5300. www.jrcert.org.
+This program is accredited by the Joint Review Committee on Education in Radiologic Technology, 20 N. Wacker Dr., Suite 2850, Chicago, IL 60606-3182; Phone 312-704-5300. www.jrcert.org, and mail@jrcert.org.

 Upon successful completion of the Radiologic Technology program, you may apply for an Associate in Applied Science degree.